haydenflinner/simpcli3/README.md

 For argparse_dataclasses and argparse_dataclass reasons, see Improvements.

 SimpleParsing (pip install simple_parsing).
 Different goals and approaches in terms of simplicity.
+For one, we don't depend on numpy.

 #### Improvements over projects based on